 Here you can read some of the frequently asked questions.
-To read the rest visit the "Frequently Asked Questions"below.
+To read them all visit "Frequently Asked Questions"below.

-Why there are 5 common false myths about Spanish:
+Because there are 5 false myths about the Spanish language:

 - FM1: Pronunciation = R - J - C/Z - LL

-It is very likely that in all the Spanish courses you have taken you have never been taught anything or almost nothing about pronunciation, not even in conversation classes, right?
-Y if you know anything about pronunciation, it will be about sounds.Isn't that right?
-The few manuals there are on Spanish phonetics, or videos on Youtube, are totally oriented to improve the sounds.
-But there are more elements that are MUCH MORE important to understand and be understood.
-For example, my friend from Chile and I speak Spanish, and yes, the pronunciation of s and z differentiates us WHEN WE SPEAK, but we are EVEN MORE differentiated by melody and rhythm.
+It is very likely that in the Spanish courses you have taken you have never been taught anything about pronunciation, not even in conversation classes, right?
+If you know anything about pronunciation, it is only about sounds.Isn't that right?
+The few textbooks about Spanish phonetics, or YouTube videos, are totally oriented to improve the sounds.
+But there are other elements that are MUCH MORE important to understand and to be understood.
+For example, my friend from Chile and I speak Spanish, and the pronunciation of s and z differentiates us WHEN WE SPEAK, but our melody and rhythm are EVEN MORE different.

 - FM2: Listening for a long time helps you improve.

 My teacher is a native speaker, I listen to podcasts every day, I watch series, I read aloud...
 And I have an accent when I speak!
 Most of my students tell me this...
-Of course, because when you listen to you pay attention to what is said not how it is said.
-And when you read without paying attention to how you say it, you are using the pronunciation of your native language.
-Listening or reading more is not better, you have to know what to listen to and how to read in order to improve.
+Of course!
+When you are listening you pay attention to what is said, but you pay no regard to how it is said.
+And whenever you read without paying attention to how you say it, you use the pronunciation of your native language.
+Listening or reading more is not the key, you have to know what to listen to and how to read in order to improve.

 - FM 3: You speak too fast, that's why I don't understand you.

-You are in class and you understand your teacher.
-Then you go out in the street or visit a Hispanic country and you understand almost nothing.
+When you are in class you understand your teacher.
+Then you go out or visit a Hispanic country and you barely understand a thing.
 And the reason is: "Because you speak too fast!"
-I understand you, that's what I thought the first time I visited Ireland...
+I have been there, that's what I thought the first time I visited Ireland...
 We speak fast, it's true, but most of the time you don't understand because you don't know the pronunciation rules that are present when speaking.
 You know well how we write but not how we speak.
 This has to do with the following false myth.

 - FM4: Spanish is spoken as it is written

-First, because a language is more than sounds (there is melody, there is rhythm, there are emotions... and all that cannot be written); and, second, because in Spanish some letters have more than one sound depending on the context.
+Firstly, because a language is more than sounds (there is melody, there is rhythm, there are emotions... and all that cannot be written); and, secondly, because in Spanish some letters have more than one sound depending on the context.
 Because of this belief, many teachers don't know how to correct you or they tell you that, of course, since you don't get the "R" you have an accent...
 Has something similar happened to you?
-But no, the reality is that they only detect the foreign accent but not what is wrong.
+The truth is that they only detect the foreign accent but not what is wrong.

 Because everyone thinks it's easy!

-Their absence in classes is the tip of the iceberg, but what you don't see is that there are Spanish teacher training courses that do not include pronunciation, and that, in addition, there is a prejudice among Spanish speakers themselves.
+Its absence in the classes is the tip of the iceberg, but what you don't see is that there are Spanish teacher training courses that do not include pronunciation, and that, in addition, there is a prejudice among Spanish speakers themselves.

 Therefore, if teachers don't learn it, they can't teach it!
-And since they don't learn it, they continue to think it is not important.
+And since they don't learn it, they keep thinking that it is not important.

 I work daily with ELE students of many different nationalities who have serious problems with Spanish pronunciation.
-NO, it is not easy.
-They think that because, for example, it has fewer vowels than English, it is easier, that is to say, people think that LESS quantity means EASIER.
-BUT NOT.
+You see, it is not easy.
+They think that because it has fewer vowel sounds than English, it is easier.
+Then, people think that LESS quantity means EASIER.
+BUT THIS IS NOT THE CASE..

-English speakers, for example, have a lot of trouble pronouncing Spanish vowels correctly, even though they have more of them in their language.
-Bottom line, Spanish has elements different from those of your mother tongue that you must know in order to understand and produce correctly..
+English speakers, for example, have a lot of trouble pronouncing Spanish vowels correctly, even though there are more in their language.
+Bottom line, Spanish has different elements from those of your mother tongue that you must know in order to understand and produce correctly..

 So, we have 5 New Beliefs for you, please share them with everyone 🙂

 You have to learn to listen to the key elements of pronunciation in isolation and integrated into speech, i.e. at the same time.
 This is the only way to better understand the message.
-And only if you listen to these key elements of pronunciation can you produce them well..
+And only when you listen to these key elements of pronunciation you can produce them well..

-Surely it has also happened to you that you have listened for years to podcasts, series, the news... and yet you still have a strong accent when speaking Spanish, right?
-Of course, it's absolutely normal, you don't have any serious problem...
-What happens is that at the age of 7 or so your ear closes to new sounds and melodies.
-And no matter how much you listen, it is very difficult for you to catch what you need to reproduce the message well, without the influence of your mother tongue.
+Surely it has also happened to you that you have listened for years to podcasts, series, the news... and yet you still have a strong accent when speaking Spanish.
+It's absolutely normal, you don't have any serious problem...
+What happens is that at the age of 7 or so your ear stop picking up new sounds and melodies as easily as before.
+And no matter how much you listen, it is very difficult for you to grasp what you need to reproduce the message well without the influence of your mother tongue.

 So, is there a solution?
-Yes, for those people who, like Alberto and me, do not have a super good ear (most of them, by the way). we need to stimulate the brain, not the ear.
-You have to stop listening repeatedly, it makes no sense, it helps you improve other skills, but not pronunciation.
+Yes, people like Alberto and me, who do not have an amazing ear (most of us, by the way) need to stimulate the brain, not the ear.
+You must stop listening repeatedly, it makes no sense at all.
+That might help you improve other skills, but not pronunciation.

-Traditionally, what is done is to stimulate the ear, that is, to listen repeatedly, daily, to Spanish, and with that you activate the ear, and you continue to pronounce with a foreign accent.
+Traditionally, what is done is to stimulate the ear by listening to Spanish repeatedly, daily.
+But by doing that you engage the ear, and therefore you continue to keep on pronouncing with a foreign accent.

 When you stimulate the brain you pay attention to how the message is said.
-Instead of listening to 30 minutes of a podcast, you listen to 3 minutes of key elements of the pronunciation, just pronunciation, without looking at the meaning.
-This practice should be done several days in a row so that there is a change in the way of understanding, so that the brain detects the new pronunciation and changes habits when listening and, subsequently, when producing.
+Instead of spending 30 minutes listening to a podcast, you spend 3 minutes focusing on pronunciation key elements, just pronunciation, ignoring the meaning.
+This exercise should be done several days in a row so that the brain can detect the new pronunciation and change habits when listening and, subsequently, when producing.

-It is very important that you stop thinking that pronunciation means sounds.
-There is a super important part called PROSODIA, which is key to successful communication.
+It is very important to stop thinking that pronunciation means sounds.
+There is a super important part called PROSODY, which is key to successful communication.

 To begin with, and as we have said, by learning pronunciation, you learn to notice how we speak and, with practice, you get to know what you have to do to be able to imitate successfully.
 What happens is that instead of "listen and repeat", you listen, understand the pronunciation, and repeat successfully.

-In addition, you learn to detect how native speakers sound and how you sound, so it is easier to correct and imitate.
+In addition, you learn to detect how native speakers sound and how you sound, therefore it is easier to correct and imitate.

 We know from experience that learning a language is like a roller coaster, and so is pronunciation!
-But the ability to recognize and produce in a controlled manner is not lost.
+But the ability to recognize and produce in a controlled manner is never lost or forgotten.
 With the integrated pronunciation method you gain a lifelong skill.

 There is no point in knowing pronunciation if you have to think about it all the time.
 It's not enough to know the rules and practice a day or two.
 You have to integrate it into your Spanish.

-With our method, you do an intensive initial practice in order to change your listening habits and to be able to perfectly recognize the pronunciation element.
-Afterwards, you do quality listening practice because you focus on the pronunciation.
-The goal is that you create a habit and dedicate a few minutes a day for this.
-By paying attention to pronunciation, and getting to listen to what we do and what you do, you can change and repeat better.
-And by repeating better in your practice, you sound more natural, i.e. you speak with less of a foreign accent.
+With our method, you will do an intensive initial practice in order to change your listening habits and be able to perfectly recognize the pronunciation element.
+Afterwards, you will do quality listening practice because you will focus on the pronunciation.
+The goal is to create a habit using a few minutes a day.
+By paying attention to pronunciation you will be able to listen to what we do and what you do.
+Then, you will repeat better and by repeating better in your practice, you will sound more natural, i.e. you will speak with a lighter foreign accent.

-There are several key elements that are characteristic of Spanish and different in most languages: intonation, rhythm, some occlusive phonemes, approximant phonemes, vibrant phonemes such as the R's, velars such as the jack, palatal phonemes such as the "ll", vowels.
+There are several key elements that are unique to Spanish and different in most languages: intonation, rhythm, some occlusive phonemes, approximant phonemes, vibrant phonemes such as the R's, velars such as the "j", palatal phonemes such as the "ll", vowels...
 Most people learning Spanish have problems with these elements because they are unique to Spanish.
-They are key because they help you understand better and speak with less accent.
+They are key because they help you understand better and reduce your accent.

-Anybody.
-It is true that at 7 years or so the ear closes to new sounds and melodies but the power of motivation and perseverance is brutal.
-My students' 50% is over 50 years old and the results are great and totally satisfying.
-Older people tend to have more time and are more consistent.
+Any.
+It is true that after the first 7 years of childhood the brain does not pick up new sounds and melodies as easily as before, but the power of motivation and perseverance is brutal.
+50% of my students are over 50 years old and the results are totally satisfying.
+Older people tend to have more free time and are more consistent.

-While using Spanish in your favorite moments and in your routine.
-Only at the beginning does it require exclusive, intensive practice and increased concentration to grasp what is new, but much of the pronunciation practice can be done while walking the dog, while driving, while reading a book or listening to the news.
+At the beginning, learning pronunciation requires exclusive, intensive practice and high levels of concentration to grasp what is new.
+However, afterwards much of the practice can be done while walking the dog, driving, reading a book or listening to the news.

 This, as you can imagine, depends a lot on your involvement and the time you can dedicate to pronunciation.

-Something we have observed over the years is that, on average, and practicing every day, it takes a week to pick up a new element, another week to be able to produce it successfully, and two or three more weeks to reach spontaneous speech.
-Depending on the elements you have to improve, you can calculate the time you will need.
-Be careful, though, because the time you can spend practicing outside of class has a drastic influence.
+Something I have noticed over the years is that, on average, it takes a week to pick up a new element when practicing every day.
+Another week to be able to produce it successfully, and two or three more weeks to reach spontaneous speech.
+Depending on the elements you need to improve, you can calculate the time you need.
+Also, the time you can spend practicing at home has a drastic influence.

 Yes, it can be done, but it is not an easy goal to achieve.

-At Spanish Pronunciation Academy we think that it is not desirable to speak like a native speaker, but to speak with confidence, enjoying ourselves, and that native speakers do not have to make an effort to understand us.
+At Spanish Pronunciation Academy we think that it is not desirable to speak like a native, but to speak with confidence, enjoying ourselves, clearly, so that native speakers do not have to make an effort to understand us.

-What you can definitely achieve is to reduce your foreign accent, to sound more natural, so that the people around you notice the differences, so that native speakers have to make less effort to listen to you and prefer to speak Spanish with you, so that you gain confidence when speaking.
+What you can definitely achieve is to reduce your foreign accent, to sound more natural and gain confidence when speaking.
+The people around you will notice the difference and native speakers will understand you more easily and will prefer to speak Spanish with you.

-Generally, a minimum of 5 pronunciation elements to be changed are detected in the Diagnosis.
-To be able to control in spontaneous speech all these elements 100% of the time is not easy, so we advise you to focus on the previous paragraph.
+Generally, a minimum of 5 pronunciation elements to be corrected or improved are detected in the Diagnosis.
+To be able to control all these elements 100% of the time in spontaneous speech is not easy, so we advise you to focus on the previous paragraph.